-© European Union Agency for Law Enforcement Cooperation 2020
+© European Union Agency for Law Enforcement Cooperation 2020.

 Reproduction is authorised provided the source is acknowledged.
 For any use or reproduction of individual photos, permission must be sought directly from the copyright holders.
-This publication and more information on Europol are available or the Internet www.europol.europa.eu
+This publication and more information on Europol are available on the Internet.

+www.europol.europa.eu